yjxuestc0919/yjxuestc0919/README.md

 🌱 I’m currently interested in (Multimodal) Large Language Model and Backend Dev.

-🔭 I am currently working as a deep learning algorithm intern at `Siemens Chengdu`.
+🔭 I will join the `University of Science and Technology of China(USTC)` as a master student in 2025 fall.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com